-This entry level DSLR spots an improved Mode dial and a revamped rubber grip.
+This entry-level DSLR spots an improved Mode dial and a revamped rubber grip.
 All of which might not sound like enough to warrant a brand new model name.
 Canon wanted to solve an issue that plagued the T4i.
 Thus, there was a need to replace it with a new flagship Canon T5i Rebel model.

-Canon T5i Build and Handling
+Canon EOS Rebel T5i: Build and Handling

-Seen from any angle, the Canon T5i seems the same the T4i.
-It’s only noticeable difference is the new design name badge.
+Seen from any angle, the Canon T5i seems the same as the T4i.
+Its only noticeable difference is the new design name badge.
 The new Canon T5i grip looks and feels just the same as that on the previous model.
 It’s ergonomic, reasonably comfy, and surprisingly robust for a beginner DSLR camera.

 In addition to the slightly tuned grip material, Canon has also upgraded the overall texture of the Canon T5i’s camera body.
 It now sports a coarser, almost gritty feel.
-You now find this entry level camera is easy to grip.
+You now find this entry-level camera is easy to grip.
 It’s reminiscent of the finish on Canon’s professional DSLRs.

-A nice, new touch on the Canon Rebel T5i is the ability to preview in real time.
+A nice, new touch on the Canon Rebel T5i is the ability to preview in real-time.
 You can view what your image will look like.
 That is if you decide to apply one of Canon’s seven Creative Filters in live view mode.
 The ability to do this before you take the shot.
 Thus, it makes it much easier to get the look you’re after.
 Most of the filters on this best beginner camera do reduce the live view frame rate noticeably.
 However, none does so enough to make framing difficult.

 The Canon T5i’s creative filters include Soft Focus, Art Bold Effect, Grainy B/W, Fish-Eye Effect, Toy Camera Effect, Water Painting Effect, and Miniature Effect.
 All these are available only for JPEG shooting.
 When you enable raw or raw+JPEG capture, the creative filters are locked out in the menu system.

-Canon T5i Image Quality
+Canon EOS Rebel T5i: Image Quality

 The best beginner camera functions almost precisely the same as the older model.
 It boasts an 18-megapixel, APS-C CMOS sensor with a DIGIC 5 image processor.
 You can fire off a lab-measured 4.9 frames per second in continuous shooting mode.